Required

 Financial

-While there is an upfront cost to solar panels, homeowners can save $10,000 to $30,000 off their energy bills over the course of a system’s lifetime.
-That’s according to EnergySage, an online solar marketplace that has partners including the U.S. Department of Energy and regional energy companies.
+While solar panels have an upfront cost, homeowners can save $10,000 to $30,000 on their energy bills over the lifetime of a system.
+That’s according to EnergySage, an online solar marketplace with partners including the U.S. Department of Energy and regional energy companies.

 Environmental